County Jails Struggle To Treat Mentally Ill Inmates

 "But if you're a mental illness patient, there's no way to calm yourself down without any kind of medication or therapy," says Colon, who has been in jail herself and is currently out on probation.

 Adams County Sheriff Brian Vonderhaar says he can't comment on Jones' situation because he didn't work in the jail back then.
-But all the Adams County inmates are screened for mental illness, Vonderhaar says, and medical providers there administer medications as needed.
+But, he says, all the Adams County inmates are screened for mental illness, and medical providers there administer medications as needed.
 Inmates who are suicidal may indeed be placed alone in a cell, he acknowledges, with nothing but a mat and a garment they wouldn't be able to use to harm themselves.

 Real change needed

-Efforts to reduce the number of inmates with mental illness need to involve the jail system, says Richard Cho of the Council for State Governments Justice Center, since it is "the front end of the criminal justice system."
+Efforts to reduce the number of inmates with mental illness need to involve the jail system, says Richard Cho of the Council for State Governments Justice Center, because it is "the front end of the criminal justice system."

 In 2015, the CSG Justice Center, together with the National Association of Counties and the American Psychiatric Association Foundation, launched the Stepping Up Initiative to help jails reduce the number of inmates with mental illness.